wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 }
 ```

-We now have few additional blocks:
+We now have a few additional blocks:
-- `formControlName` - added to match names from templates to the appropriate fields in the controller
+- `formControlName` -- added to match names from templates to the appropriate fields in the controller
-- `formBuilder.group` - creates the form
+- `formBuilder.group` -- creates the form
-- `[formGroup]` - connects the template and the controller
+- `[formGroup]` -- connects the template and the controller

 We can now use the `valueChanges` observable: